Young hockey goalkeepers in NWT tried table tennis to improve coordination. It worked - ExBulletin

 Gohl says it was challenging to get going at first.

-Gohl said a fun exercise they tried was playing with one hand and then catching with the other hand.
+Gohl said a fun exercise they tried was to play with one hand and then catch with the other hand.

 “That was a great way to increase reaction time just to improve hand-eye coordination,” he said.